Foo-Bear/beartime-server/README.md

 Using bearserver to get information is very simple.

-`/currentclass` returns the current class(es)

-`/nextclass` returns the next class(es)

-`/remainingtime` returns the remainingtime for each respective currentclass

 `/today` returns the daily schedule

+`/week` returns the weekly schedule

+`/week/{date}` returns the weekly forcast for the week of that day.

 ## Authentication

 More features of bearserver are behind an authentication layer.
 These are usually `POST` requests.

-`/authenticate` will assign a JWT token based on the secret in `config.js`.
+`/auth` will assign a JWT token based on the secret in `config.js`.
 It is IP based.

 If authenticated with the above method, the following commands are avaliable